 The returned structure details contains information about the type of effort.
-Within details, effort_table is a table sorted by effort start time.
+Within details, effort\table is a table sorted by effort start time.
 It shows the effort start and end timestamps as easily readable Matlab datetime objects, the detection document Id, and a RecordIdx.
-The RecordIdx can be used to match the start and end times with other elements of details, such as the kinds_table.
-The kinds_table contains a row for each type of detection effort that was done for a specific effort.
-As an example, in one query, the first few rows of the effort table might look like this:
+The RecordIdx can be used to match the start and end times with other elements of details, such as the kinds\table.
+The kinds\table contains a row for each type of detection effort that was done for a specific effort.
+As an example, in one query, the first few rows of the effort table might look like this (some fields are omitted for brevity):